kaltura/kaltura-player-js/docs/keyboard-shortcuts.md

 # Keyboard Shortcuts

 You can use the following keyboard shortcuts to control the player:
-> Note that those shortcuts will work only if the player is the focused element in the page.
+> Note that these shortcuts will work only if the player is the focused element in the page.